apriori/xfbuild/readme.txt

     This can lead to substantially faster builds.

+    Ubuntu note: Use xpath=/usr/include if xfBuild is having file write errors.

     Note that if you use the +x (for packages) or +xpath (for paths) to avoid compiling modules from a custom library, you will typically have to pass the path to the prebuild library.
 Otherwise you'll